Transfer Money From Singapore To South Africa. Cheap And Fast Ways To Send Money Abroad.

 PRA - Prudential Regulation Authority - the PRA exists to make sure banks, building societies, insurance companies and other similar financial institutions are being managed safely, to control risk and keep customer money safe.

 FSCS - Financial Services Compensation Scheme - the FSCS protects customers when their bank, insurer or other eligible financial service company fails.
 You may be able to get compensation through the FSCS to make sure you don't lose out if your bank goes bankrupt or runs into other financial difficulties.

-You've got a few key options if you need to send money to South Africa:
+You've got a few key options if you need to send money from Singapore to South Africa:

 - Walk into a branch - several specialist money transmitter services operate through large branch and agent networks, so you can visit a physical store and make your ZAR payment in cash if you want to.

 - Send money online from Singapore to South Africa - if you'd rather make your GBP/ZAR payment online or using your smartphone, you can choose your own bank's online banking service, or an international payment specialist.
 Specialist services can often offer better exchange rates and lower fees than banks.